DmitryFillo/UriPathScanf/README.rst

 How to use
 ==========

-TODO: more examples for scandict and scan<t>
+TODO: more examples for scandict and scan<t> + add try parse with out var